Part-time farmer

 during the lambing season may be a goal of some small-scale

-and the environment could define success for many families that
+and the environment could define success for the many families that